 Before the first appointment

 Prior to your arrival, the team at the CIFH will coordinate with your referring physician to obtain and review your medical records.
-A Fetal Nurse Coordinator will speak with you by phone to better understand your specific needs and provide you with an overview of what to expect at your visit.
+A Fetal Nurse Coordinator will speak with you by phone to better understand your specific needs and provide you with an overview of what to expect during your visit.
 Next, your case will be reviewed by the Institute’s Director and members of the care team to facilitate continuity of care and ensure that the necessary specialties are present for your consultation.
 “Our goal is to make the day as easy and as helpful as possible for you and your family,” noted Dr. Amir Alhajjat, who is the Fetal Surgery Co-Director for the Institute.
 “When you arrive, one of our team members will meet you and escort you to your appointments throughout the day.”

 Onsite imaging during the visit